 This was a small study and further research is needed.

 How much it costs

 Many cancer centres and hospitals in the UK now offer patients reflexology treatments free of charge.
 So you can ask your nurse or doctor if this is an option on the ward or centre where you have your treatment.
 If not, they may be able to direct you to voluntary organisations that offer complementary therapy treatments at no cost or a reduced cost.

-If you have reflexology privately, it will usually cost between £25 and £50 for a 60 minute treatment.
+If you have reflexology privately, it will usually cost between £25 and £65 for a 60 minute treatment.
+Costs can vary depending on where you live.
 It is important to have your treatments with a qualified therapist.

 - How many years of training have you had?